 |“Hoooot!
 That is an ‘ Instrument of the Sirens!’
 I have to admit, at first I did not believe you were real… That Instrument, along with the seven others in the set, has the power to wake the Wind Fish!
 You must collect them all!
 I was instructed to give you directions…Your next goal is north, in Goponga Swamp!!
 Hoot, indeed!”|

 You’ll be back in the area where we saw a piece of heart earlier, but could not reach it.
-Now that we have Roc’s Feather, jump over the gap and pick up the third piece of heart!
-Use Roc’s Feather once again to jump over the gap and then head up a screen.
-Walk one screen to the right and you can talk to the strange owl statue here to find out some more cryptic information in regards to the Wind Fish.
+Now that we have Roc’s Feather, jump over the gap and pick up the Piece of Heart!
+Use Roc’s Feather once again to jump over the gap and then head up.
+Walk to the right and you can talk to the strange owl statue here to find out some more cryptic information in regards to the Wind Fish.
 Then enter the cave to reach the Moblin’s Hideout.

 |“THE WIND FISH IN NAME ONLY, FOR IT IS NEITHER.”|